NetFlow Auditor Next Generation NetFlow Analyzer

 For Device based licensing

-there are also two sub-base license modes; Performance and Professional.
+there are also three sub-base license modes; Performance, Intelligence and Compliance.

-- The Performance license is fixed to allow archival of up to the top 5000 flows per device per minute and
+- The Performance license is fixed to allow archival of up to the top 500 flows per device per minute

-- The Professional license is fixed to allow archival of up to Unlimited flows per device per minute.
+- The Compliance license is fixed to allow archival of up to Unlimited flows per device per minute.